Skip to main content

 How Does Metabolic Adaptation Deepen the Problem?

-The state of low that defines RED-S triggers a host of metabolic adaptations designed to close the gap between energy intake and expenditure.
+The state of low energy availability that defines RED-S triggers a host of metabolic adaptations designed to close the gap between energy intake and expenditure.
 These adaptations, while protective in the short term, reinforce the endocrine suppression.
 Key hormonal mediators of energy balance, such as leptin and insulin, are profoundly affected.

 Leptin, a hormone produced by adipose tissue, signals satiety and energy sufficiency to the hypothalamus.
 In a state of LEA, falling leptin levels are a powerful signal of energy deficit.
 This drop in leptin further inhibits GnRH secretion, directly linking energy status to reproductive function.